752963e64/journal/radbean_fqdn_arsher_2-07-2022.md

-# radbean - sql lock.
+# radbean - fqdn arsher.

 "What's nice when u know what u talking about...
 Is that you know what u talking about :)"

 #### In the state of things

-- you can "actually make a module" from this lock implementation.
+- you can "actually make a module" from this fqdn arsher implementation.

-- You can port to any languages! :D

-- It's the basis... ooof.
-Stuck to it :D

 - enjoy.

-### functional and limited lock
+### fully qualified domaine name ooff.

 ```lua
 -- fqdn.lua